The world's most cost-effective fire sprinkler pipe: Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems

 ***How do our pipes prevent MIC?

 After the installation of the fire sprinkler system, water containing aerobic and anaerobic bacteria is introduced into the wet sprinkler system.
 Following the water filling, some trapped air may remain inside the steel pipes.
 The oxygen within this trapped air reacts with the iron on the inner walls of the pipes, resulting in the formation of iron rust (debris).
 Aerobic bacteria can attach to these rough iron rust (debris) surfaces or pre-existing rough debris surface along the waterline.
-They utilize the nutrition in the debris and the oxygen inside the trapped air to survive and establish biofilms.
+They utilize the nutrients in the organic matter within the debris and the oxygen inside the trapped air to survive and establish biofilms.

 The biofilm formed by these aerobic bacteria creates an environment conducive to the survival of anaerobic bacteria, allowing anaerobic bacteria that are not typically suited for oxygenated water to thrive and reproduce within these biofilms.
 Most of these anaerobic bacteria are iron-loving bacteria, like Sulfate-Reducing Bacteria (SRB), leading to corrosion (MIC) of the inner walls of the steel pipes and ultimately damaging the steel fire sprinkler pipes.

-2. Clearing and preventing debris within the pipes : Our steel pipes have been thoroughly cleaned of debris and organic matter during the manufacturing process, ensuring that there is no presence of debris or organic matter inside the pipes.
-When water is introduced into the steel pipes, in cases where there are gaps in the oil on the inner surface, a reaction occurs between the iron on the inner walls of the pipes and the oxygen inside the trapped air, resulting in the formation of iron oxide (debris) (4Fe + 3O₂ → 2Fe₂O₃).
+1. Clearing and preventing debris within the pipes : Our steel pipes have been thoroughly cleaned of debris and organic matter during the manufacturing process, ensuring that there is no presence of debris or organic matter inside the pipes.
+We apply a special oil inside the steel pipes that prevents aerobic bacteria from attaching and growing on it, to prevent rust (i.e., debris) caused by oxidation with oxygen before the fire sprinkler system is filled with water.
+When water is introduced into the steel pipes, in cases where there are gaps in the special oil on the inner surface, a reaction occurs between the iron on the inner walls of the pipes and the oxygen inside the trapped air, resulting in the formation of iron oxide (debris) (4Fe + 3O₂ → 2Fe₂O₃).
 At this point, the zinc on the exterior of the pipes serves as cathodic protection, releasing electrons that combine with the water inside the pipes to produce hydrogen gas (2H₂O + 2e⁻ → H₂(gas) + 2OH⁻).
 The hydrogen gas inside the steel pipes immediately reacts with the iron oxide (debris) on the inner walls, reducing the iron oxide back to iron and water (Fe₂O₃ + 3H₂ → 2Fe + 3H₂O).
 In this way, it prevents the iron on the inner walls from rusting(debris) in the presence of oxygen.
 Without the presence of debris within the steel pipes, aerobic bacteria are deprived of the opportunity to attach and grow on debris.

 In practice,